dennmee/terraform-landingzone/README.md

 This solution is assuming that the new free [Terraform Cloud Remote State Management](https://www.terraform.io/docs/enterprise/free/) service provided by Hashicorp is used.
 This is not mandatory by is strongly suggested to use remote state files and never keep it locally.

+An additional solution using AWS S3 and Dynamo DB is also possible and will be added.

 #### Workspace to organize environments

 Following Hashicorp's best practices are following the rule of: